 One of the most common denial codes in physical therapy billing is a CO-50 denial for medical necessity.

-“The CO-50 Medical Necessity denial is 60-70% of the denials I see in physical therapy,” she said.
+“The CO-50 medical necessity denial is 60-70% of the denials I see in physical therapy,” Langschultz said.
 “As long as you have quality documentation and understand that the process is to simply appeal with your notes, you have a very high chance of getting paid for these visits.
 Unfortunately, too many clinics fail to appeal these claims or fail to document well, and leave thousands of dollars of revenue on the table.”

 Billing Tip #5 – Oxford vs. United